-Autophagy: The Cleanup Crew
+Autophagy: The Built-In Cleanup System

-When energy intake drops — during fasting, caloric restriction, or intense exercise — your cells shift from growth mode to cleanup mode.
+When energy intake drops — during fasting, caloric restriction, or intense exercise — cells shift from growth mode to cleanup mode.
 Two key metabolic pathways mediate this shift.
 One pathway senses low energy and activates repair.
 The other senses nutrient abundance and promotes growth.
 When growth signaling decreases, cleanup signaling increases.

-The Practical Implication
+The Practical Reality

-Telomere Biology: The Aging Clock You Can Influence
+Telomere Biology: The Aging Clock Under Influence

-At the ends of your chromosomes sit protective caps that shorten with each cell division.
+At the ends of chromosomes sit protective caps that shorten with each cell division.
 When they get too short, the cell stops dividing or dies.
 This is one of the fundamental mechanisms of aging.

 What Lengthens Them